YadaYuki/nand2tetris-golang/vmtranslator/README.md

 $ go run main.go {path to vm dir}
 ```

-Executing this command, assembly(.hack) program will be generated in the directory passed by argument
+Executing this command, assembly(.asm) program will be generated in the directory passed by argument

 **※You must pass path to directory which has vm files not path to vm file.(even if the target vm file is single)**